databrickslabs/overwatch/docs-compose/overwatch_docs/content/_index.md

 ### Realtime / Monitoring / Alerting
 Overwatch does have a configurable, near-realtime component that allows users to retrieve metrics at a configurable frequency (i.e. 5s/120s/etc).
-This is enabled through [DropWizard]() (a default spark monitoring platform) and a time-series database (TSDB) called "whisper" which is wrapped by Graphite.
+This is enabled through [DropWizard](https://spark.apache.org/docs/latest/monitoring.html) (a default spark monitoring platform) and a time-series database (TSDB) called "whisper" which is wrapped by Graphite.
 Graphite offers many exposed APIs upon which any front-end TSDB reporting tool can be used, such as Grafana.
 Graphite and Grafana are used by default as they do not require a license for basic use and Grafana is very common in the industry.
 Very powerful monitoring dashboards along with configured alerting can be enabled through Grafana.

 {{% notice note %}}
-The realtime modules are set to be released as part of Overwatch as soon as possible.
-The Dev team is targeting Q1 2021 for release but this is not a guarantee.
-Realtime is not being released as part of v1.0 as the cloud infrastructure has not been enabled via one-click deploy just yet.
-As such, there's no reason a user cannot enable this but it's outside the scope of the Overwatch project at this time.
-Below is an example realtime architecture diagram to assist in the event you want to tackle this before it's packaged with Overwatch.
+The realtime architecture has been created but 1-click delivery has not yet been enabled.
+Currently, realtime integration is up to the customer to integrate.
+For guidance / assistance in configuring the Overwatch real-time, please reach out to your Databricks account team to set up an discovery meeting.
 {{% /notice %}}

 #### Example Realtime Architecture